 This chapter contains instructions for deleting assets from the WebCenter Sites database.
-This chapter contains the following sections:

 - Overview

 - Asset Deletion Rules

 - How Do I Delete Assets?

 Use the WebCenter Sites delete function to delete assets from the WebCenter Sites database.
 This function allows the deletion of multiple assets at one time, if desired.